nicowilliams/inplace/README.md

     $ inplace
     Usage:  ./inplace [options] FILE [COMMAND [ARGUMENTS]]
-            ./inplace -h
-            ./inplace --help

             This program runs the COMMAND, if given, with stdin from FILE, and saves the output of COMMAND to FILE when the COMMAND completes.
 Any ARGUMENTS are passed to the COMMAND.

-            If a COMMAND is not given then the stdin will be saved to FILE when end-of-file (EOF) is reached on stdin.
+            If a COMMAND is not given then the stdin will be saved to FILE.

             Options:
+             -h,
+             --help          -> this message
+             -b SUFFIX,
-             -bEXT, -b EXT, --backup EXT -> keep a backup named FILE.EXT -w, --write -> re-write FILE to keep file identity the same, do not rename into place
+             --backup SUFFIX -> keep a backup named $FILE$SUFFIX -w,
+             --write         -> re-write FILE to keep file identity the same, do not rename into place

             By default ./inplace renames the new FILE into place; use the -w option to have ./inplace rewrite the FILE..